Warrants 101 Part 4: Failure to Appear Warrants

 You might be thinking: this sounds like another word for an arrest warrant.
 And in part, you’d be correct.
 A failure to appear warrant can be issued directing law enforcement to make an arrest.
 However, a failure to appear warrant isn’t necessarily only issued for someone who has failed to appear in court for their own cases.
 It can be issued for witnesses who fail to appear after being subpoenaed to testify (both for depositions and trials) and who now find themselves in contempt of court.

-If you have a failure to appear warrant out and come into contact with law enforcement, the officer will arrest you.
+If you have a failure to appear warrant and come into contact with law enforcement, the officer will arrest you.
 For example, if you have a failure to appear warrant for your arrest and contact 911 for help in an emergency, be it needing fire rescue or police assistance, you would likely be arrested once the situation was dealt with and law enforcement ascertained your identity.
 It is extremely common for the police to run a “wants and warrants” check on people that they come into contact with.
-That’s why it’s so important to get help from a defense attorney in Clearwater to handle any failure to appear warrants or any other type of warrant.
-Often, taking a proactive approach is much preferable than trying to avoid service of a warrant or simply ignoring the existence of a warrant and hoping for the best.
+That’s why it’s so important to get help from a defense attorney in Clearwater to handle any failure-to-appear warrants or any other type of warrant.
+Often, taking a proactive approach is much preferable than trying to avoid the service of a warrant or simply ignoring the existence of a warrant and hoping for the best.

 If you have been arrested on a warrant or if a failure to appear warrant has been issued for your arrest, defense attorney Marc N. Pelletier in Clearwater can help.
 It’s important that you speak with an attorney in an effort to avoid unnecessary charges, arrests, jail time, and other penalties.